ektiders/a/_pages/about.md

 ### 📚 Books

-It took me a few hundred books to realize that I was mostly reading trash.
+> It took me a few hundred books to realize that I was mostly reading trash.
 Since then, I try to stick to more thoughtful, well-written _(and sometimes scholarly)_ works.
 The list contains some of my favorites.

-_It took me a few hundred books to realize that I was mostly reading trash.
-Since then, I try to stick to more thoughtful, well-written _(and sometimes scholarly)_ works.
-The list contains some of my favorites._

-> 🕋 Theology
+`🕋 Theology`
 - The Quran - _translated by Abdullah Yusuf Ali_
 - Lost Islamic History - _Firas Alkhateeb_
 - Islam at the Crossroads - _Muhammad Anas-Weiss_